andrewchambers/hermes/doc/quick-start/quick-start.md

 ```

 How to define such package abstractions is beyond the scope of the quickstart, but just remember, you don't need to be a janet programmer to write
 packages if someone else has defined suitable functions for you to use.
-But if you invest in learning some janet programming, you will gain
+But if you invest in learning some janet programming,
-not only a great general purpose language, but the ability to define neater packages!
+not only the ability to define neater packages, but also a great general purpose language to use in your day to day programming.

 ## Multi user mode